-Deliverables – Group graphics with statistical summary of scores; Excel spreadsheet of responses of all custom demographic questions, and all scores for each person tested.
-Optional individual score reports for trainers and trainees.
+Deliverables – Group graphics with statistical summary of scores; Excel spreadsheet of responses to all custom demographic questions, and all scores for each person tested.
+Optional individual score reports for administrators and/or test takers.

 Results Reported, with a brief statement of what each metric represents:

 - OVERALL Critical Thinking Skills– Sustained use of critical thinking to form reasoned judgments